wild in crisis intervention guides help save species

-The final results from Great Elephant Census show 352,271 African savanna elephants in 18 countries, down 30% in only seven years.
-The vast majority were killed to illegally supply ivory to markets in Asia.
-At this rate, this African icon could disappear from the wild within our lifetime. www.greatelephantcensus.com/
+The Great Elephant Census results show 352,271 African savanna elephants in 18 countries, down 30% in only seven years, most killed to illegally supply ivory to markets in Asia.
+At this rate, this African icon could disappear from the wild within our lifetime.

-The Resource Guide provides users with targeted online & broadcast news, effective how-to-guides for immediate results, contact info and funding links for top NGOs working in Africa and other valuable tools to help end ivory poaching, trafficking and demand.
-Interactive maps, slide shows, links to the web and other features ensure the user an engaging experience.
+The APP Resource Guide provides users with targeted news, effective how-to-guides for immediate results, and contact info and funding links to top NGOs working in Africa.
+Other valuable tools help the Public take action to end ivory poaching, trafficking and demand.
+Statistics, interactive maps, stunning slide shows, infographics and other features ensure the user an engaging experience.

 Following the work of The David Sheldrick Wildlife Trust (DSWT), we witness the impact of poaching first-hand and the countless victims left behind, young elephant calves only a few days or weeks old many times.
 Inspiring images and videos effectively showcase this beloved sanctuary's critical operations in Africa to rescue and rehabilitate elephant orphans.
 THE DAVID SHELDRICK WILDLIFE TRUST